Name: Click Intensity. Nick Johnson (CEO).

 Overall Rating: 2 out of 10 stars.
-While some may consider this program to be the biggest thing in online marketing in 2016, I’m going to stay away from that bandwagon because I know how these companies work and what will eventually happen.
+While some may have considered this program to be the biggest thing in online marketing back in 2016, I’m going to stay away from that bandwagon because I know how these companies work and what will eventually happen.
 This whole review of CI is based on my personal opinion of it.

 Click Intensity (CI) in a nutshell:

 This is a program that combines together elements of:

 - Pay to Click (PTC).
 You get paid to click ads, share them and posts.